 \section{Abstract}

-By introducing the modulus of continuity, we first establish the corresponding cross-ratio distortion estimates under $ C^2 $ smoothness, and further give a Denjoy-type inequality, which is almost optimal in dealing with circle diffeomorphisms.
+By introducing the modulus of continuity, we first establish the corresponding cross-ratio distortion estimates under $ C^2 $ smoothness, and further derive a Denjoy-type inequality, which is almost optimal for dealing with circle diffeomorphisms.
 The latter plays a prominent role in the study of $ C^1 $ conjugacy to irrational rotations.
-We also give the explicit integrability correlation between continuity and irrationality for the first time.
-Further the regularity of the conjugation is also considered and proved to be sharp.\\ \\ {\bf Keywords:} {$ C^1 $ conjugacy, irrational rotation, modulus of continuity, optimal integrability condition, sharp regularity}\\ {\bf2020 Mathematics Subject Classification:} {37C05, 37E10, 37A05, 37C15}
+We also establish an explicit integrability correlation between continuity and irrationality for the first time.
+Furthermore, the regularity of the conjugation is addressed and proved to be sharp.\\ \\ {\bf Keywords:} {$ C^1 $ conjugacy, irrational rotation, modulus of continuity, optimal integrability condition, sharp regularity}\\ {\bf2020 Mathematics Subject Classification:} {37C05, 37E10, 37A05, 37C15}